Craig Rothhammer

 Cognitive Behavioral (CBT)

 A modality that helps people address unhealthy ways of thinking, behaving, and coping.
-People develop distortions in these areas in large part upon historical experiences in life with negative messaging, abuse, stigma, etc.
+People develop distortions in these areas in large part due to historical experiences in life with negative messaging, abuse, stigma, etc.

 Trauma Informed Care

 Most individuals have experienced various traumas in the course of their life, some very severe.
-They can become hard wired to react in defensive manners that may have been adaptive with the immediate threat, but triggering becomes more generalized or the triggers are forgotten, leading to unexpected physical and emotional reactions when expose to situations with elements of past abuse.
+They can become hard wired to react in defensive manners that may have been adaptive with the immediate threat, but triggering becomes more generalized or the triggers are forgotten, leading to unexpected physical and emotional reactions when expose you to sounds, words, touch, odors and tastes, present during perpetration, which later can trigger memories of the trauma, or unexpected emotional reactions to triggers you are not aware of.

 Location